-A crack is a fissure on a pavement surface with a high length to width ratio and a significant contrast to its neighboring area.
+A crack is a fissure on a pavement surface with a high length to width ratio and significant contrast to its neighboring area.
 Analyzing the contrast between a crack seed and its neighbor is the main cue for verifying if the crack seed is indeed a part of a crack.
-In addition, the crack seed must have at least one dark neighbor to be considered as a crack portion, not an isolated pixel.
-A set of templates is designed to calculate the contrast of a crack seed (Figure 5).
+In addition, the crack seed must have at least one dark neighbor to be considered a crack portion, not an isolated pixel.
+A set of templates is designed to calculate the contrast of a crack seed (Figure 4.1).
 Each template contains six pixels.
-The black pixel represents a crack seed to be evaluated; the gray pixel represents the direction in which the contrast is calculated, and the four white pixel are the neighbors of the seed.
-The contrast C_c of the seed is defined by as follows:
+The black pixel represents a crack seed to be evaluated; the gray pixel represents the direction in which the contrast is calculated, and the four white pixels are the neighbors of the seed.
+The contrast $C_c$ of the seed is defined by as follows:

-$$C_c = \frac{2 \times \overline{V} - V_b - V_g}{\overline{V}},$$ where \overline{V} is the average value of all the six cells, and V_b and V_g are the values of the black and gray cells, respectively.
+$$C_c = \frac{2 \times \overline{V} - V_b - V_g}{\overline{V}},$$ where $\overline{V}$ is the average value of all the six cells, and $V_b$ and $V_g$ are the values of the black and gray cells, respectively.
 If the contrast passes the threshold, the crack seed is validated.
 Otherwise, the computer continues to try with another template.
 If none of the six templates yields a satisfactory contrast, the seed will be discarded.
-If the C_c s from multiple templates exceed the threshold, the one that gives the maximum C_c will be selected.
-From the template, a seed can be also determined as a longitudinal, transverse, or diagonal seed.
+If the $C_c$ s from multiple templates exceed the threshold, the one that gives the maximum $C_c$ will be selected.
+From the template, a seed can also be determined as a longitudinal, transverse, or diagonal seed.
 This directional information is useful for avoiding false connections in the crack-tracing process.
 A longitudinal crack may consist of only longitudinal and diagonal seeds, while a transverse crack should have only transverse and diagonal seeds.

-Figure 5.
-Templates for crack seed verification
+Figure 4.1 Templates for crack seed verification

-Crack Cluster Connection
+5. Crack Cluster Connection

-The white dots in Figure 6 (a) present all verified seeds of the image in Figure 4 (a).
+The white dots in Figure 5.1(a) present all verified seeds of the image in Figure 3.1(a).
 Compared to the original image, the volume of data has been dramatically reduced.
 The next step is to connect individual seeds into seed clusters.
 Starting from one seed, a crack cluster grows by accepting adjacent seeds one at a time until no close seed can be taken.
 The size of crack clusters varies in the image.
 The information, such as the weight or the number of seeds in the cluster, the GCA parameters of each seed, the direction, and the starting and ending seeds, should be stored for each cluster.
-Figure 6 (b) shows the crack clusters of Figure 6 (a).
+Figure 5.1(b) shows the crack clusters of Figure 5.1(a).

-Figure 6.
-Tracing cracks from the seeds, verified seeds (a), seed clusters (b) and traced cracks (c)
+Figure 5.1 Tracing cracks from the seeds, verified seeds (a), seed clusters (b) and traced cracks (c)